FGMEMBERS/bluebird/readme.txt

-     an editor capable of writing SGI and RGB files (like GIMP) Draw in the non-black areas, following the dots that correspond to the fuselage surface, then save as a new filename.RGB Support for next OSG version:
+     an editor capable of writing SGI and RGB files (like GIMP) Draw in the non-black areas, following the dots that correspond to the fuselage surface, then save as a new filename.RGB

+  Capable of walking around cockpit and around aircraft, out the doors or hatches to ground, or jump when airborne like a sky diver.
+  Free fall with or without a parachute at terminal velocity.

+  Support for next OSG version:
      start with aircraft=bluebird-osg
   Compatibility with previous Flightgear version 0.9.10: